What are viral central nervous system (CNS) infections?

 Some babies and children have brain and nerve problems after the infection.
 They may have:

 Sometimes these problems go away, but they can be permanent.

 How will doctors know if my child has a viral CNS infection?

 To know if your child has meningitis or encephalitis, doctors do:

 In a spinal tap, the doctor puts a needle into the lower back to draw fluid from around the spinal cord.
 Sometimes doctors also do:

-MRI and CT scans of your child’s brain
+MRI (magnetic resonance imaging) and CT (computed tomography) scans of your child’s brain

 How do doctors treat viral CNS infections in children?

 Treat babies in the hospital to keep them warm and give them fluids and medicines for fever or seizures

 Treat a herpes simplex virus infection with an antiviral medicine through your child's vein (IV)